Daniel Clements – www.pendulumofmayfair.co.uk

 The movement has a brass centre section and two side sections.
 From the picture above you can see the cam which lifts and lowers the pendulum for small adjustments to time.
 You can also see the many pillars used in this high quality movement.

-The table above was sometimes pasted inside some special London clocks when they did not have a proper year calendar, so the owners could work out the calculation manually.
-Clearly full year calendar equation clocks are exceedingly rare and most likely cost a huge amount of money, as such probably only a very small amount of these clocks were ever manufactured.
+The table above was sometimes pasted inside some special London clocks when they did not have a proper year calendar.
+Owners could work out the calculation manually.
+Clearly full year calendar equation clocks are exceedingly rare.
+Most likely these cost huge amounts of money.
+As such probably only a very small amount of these clocks were ever manufactured.

 Follow my antique clock tweets.